zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 When resonance is achieved, the pilot's **intention** becomes the navigation input:

-- To accelerate: The pilot intends acceleration.
+- To accelerate: the pilot intends acceleration.
 The core responds.
-- To change direction: The pilot intends the vector.
+- To change direction: the pilot intends the vector.
 The core responds.
+- To enter Chrono-Stasis: the pilot intends temporal compression.
+The core responds.
-- To transition between realities: The pilot intends the target.
-The core resonates.
+- To prepare inter-universe descent: the pilot intends the active adjacent successor.
+The core begins phase assessment.

-There are no buttons, no levers, no voice commands.
-There is only the unified field of pilot-and-core, responding to the pilot's coherent intention.
+There are no ordinary buttons, levers, or voice commands.
+There is the unified field of pilot and core responding to coherent intention.

+However, intention does not create a destination.

+The pilot cannot force the Aetherion to resonate with:

+- a closed past;
+- an unmanifest future;
+- an upstream universe;
+- or a nonadjacent coil.

+A valid destination must already possess an active signature within the Spiral Current.

 ### 3.3 The Bidirectional Feedback